Tag: Saint Hildegard

 The Night of the Prophet (1996)

-The first full-length drama on the incredible life of Padre Pio who had such great spiritual gifts as mystical prayer, bilocation, reading souls and suffered the five wounds of Christ for fifty years.
+The first full-length drama on the life of Padre Pio, who had such great spiritual gifts as mystical prayer, bilocation, reading souls, and suffered the five wounds of Christ for fifty years.

 The Miracle of Our Lady of Fatima (1952)